belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

 ### The troubles you may encounter

 - Google Docs has a hard time saving the table of contents into a PDF (as an outline) or EPUB file.
-Older versions did not generate it at all, which the newer ones may be buggy and provide next to no control over the structure of the table of contents.
+Older versions did not generate it at all, whilst the newer ones may be buggy and provide next to no control over the structure of the table of contents.
 - The resulting EPUB is not optimized.
 It may take too long to open and section breaks may be at the wrong granularity level.

 ### Use specialized software